OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Security Profiling with Introspy

-Intospy is an open-source security profiler for iOS released by iSecPartners.
+Intospy <sup>[31]</sup> is an open-source security profiler for iOS released by iSecPartners.
 Built on top of substrate, it can be used to log security-sensitive API calls on a jailbroken device.
+The recorded API calls sent to the console and written to a database file, which can then be converted into an HTML report using Introspy-Analyzer <code>[32]</code>.

+-- TODO [Write an IntroSpy howto] --

 #### Dynamic Analysis on Non-Jailbroken Devices